Tyler Bozak

-Tyler Bozak (born March 19, 1986) is a Canadian professional ice hockey centre who is currently a free agent.
-He most recently played for the St. Louis Blues of the National Hockey League (NHL).
-Bozak has also previously played for the Toronto Maple Leafs.
+Tyler Bozak (born March 19, 1986) is a Canadian former professional ice hockey centre.
+He played for the Toronto Maple Leafs and the St. Louis Blues in the National Hockey League (NHL).
 Prior to being signed by the Maple Leafs as a free agent, Bozak had played two seasons at the University of Denver in the National Collegiate Athletic Association (NCAA).
 In 2018, after nine seasons with the Maple Leafs, Bozak signed with the Blues in free agency.
 In his first season with the Blues, Bozak won the Stanley Cup, defeating the Boston Bruins in 2019.

 Playing career

 Amateur

 Bozak started playing in the British Columbia Hockey League (BCHL) for the Victoria Salsa in the 2004–05 season, after unsuccessful training camps at the top tier junior league, the Western Hockey League (WHL) level.
 He spent three seasons in the BCHL with the Victoria franchise.
 In his final season, Bozak recorded 128 points (45 goals and 83 assists), and was awarded the Brett Hull Trophy as the BCHL's top scorer.

 On December 11, 2006, the University of Denver Pioneers announced that Bozak had signed a letter of intent to play hockey for the school.
 He joined the Pioneers for the 2007–08 season.
 During his freshman year with the team, Bozak played in all 41 games and led the team in scoring with 34 points (18 goals and 16 assists).
 He was second in the country with five shorthanded goals.
 During the season, Bozak was named the Red Baron Western Collegiate Hockey Association (WCHA) Rookie of the Week four times and was named the Hockey Commissioner's Association (HCA) Rookie of the Month for December.
 At the end of the season, Bozak was named to the All-WCHA third team and to the All-WCHA Rookie Team.

 Heading into his sophomore season with the Pioneers, Bozak was named to the College Hockey News Preseason All-America Team.
 On December 12, he tore the meniscus in his left knee in a game against the Minnesota State Mavericks, causing him to miss more than half of the Pioneers' season.
 After the season, Bozak was named to the All-WCHA Academic Team.